gpunit2417/Next.JS-Learning/Intro.md

 ## Error Page
 - We can create a custom error page with the file name 404.js as the naming convention.

+## Component Level CSS
+- We can create a component level css file with the name: filename.module.css
+- the suffix: module.css after filename is mandatory.